games647/LambdaClient/ReadMe.md

 ### Other useful Gradle commands

-//Planning
-* `gradle install` - Installs the version into your local Minecraft installation
+* `gradlew install` - Installs the version into your local Minecraft installation